deutsch

 Artworks List by Artist

 The Wild at Art exhibition is a celebration of the energy and dynamism of the city, which, during Art Basel 2025, takes on a new context and intensity.
-For the third consecutive time, we gather at Atelier Mondial on the Campus of the Arts in Basel to present works by renowned multidisciplinary artists of British, Indian, Polish, Serbian, South Sudanese, Swiss, Russian and Ukraine decent.
+For the third consecutive time, we gather at Atelier Mondial on the Campus of the Arts in Basel to present works by renowned multidisciplinary artists of American, Afghani, Argentinian, British, Congolese, Indian, Iranian, Polish, Serbian, South Sudanese, Swiss, Russian, Ugandan and Ukrainian decent.

 Wild at Art extends this conversation by reflecting on the contemporary consequences of colonial legacies and systems of supremacy.
 The participating artists critically examine mechanisms of power, exclusion, and stereotyping, revealing how these forces continue to shape our everyday social realities.
 Their works give voice to immigrants, travelers and prominent figures from the art world.
 Each piece stands as a testimony to the ongoing struggles over identity, belonging, and place within the global order.